OpenVoiceOS/ovos-solver-YesNo-plugin/README.md

 7. **Unclear Scope for Edge Cases**:
    - Ambiguous cases, like where a “neutral_yes” word appears alongside a “neutral_no” word, may confuse the parser, which could lead to inconsistent interpretations.
 Currently, the algorithm lacks nuanced handling for cases that combine ambiguous terms with yes/no phrases.

+### 🧩 Contribute

+Contributions to expand vocabulary, improve translations, or handle edge cases are welcome! 🎉